trishume/trishume.github.com/_posts/2015-03-07-configuring-spacemacs-a-tutorial.md

 # The .spacemacs File

 The `~/.spacemacs` file is your main starting point for configuring Spacemacs.
-If you don't have this file you can install a template pressing `SPC : dotspacemacs/install RET` in Spacemacs, where `SPC` is space and `RET` is the enter key.
+If you don't have this file you can install a template pressing `SPC SPC dotspacemacs/install RET` in Spacemacs, where `SPC` is space and `RET` is the enter key.
 At any time you can press `SPC f e d` to edit this file.

 The template comes with many variables that you can customize and use to set things like font sizes and window preferences.
 Once you are done editing, save the file and either press `SPC f e R` in the file to reload it or just restart Spacemacs.